What causes white spots?

-Yes! and unfortunately no. Rust comes in several forms and one type of water softener can remove and the others pass right through.
+Yes!
+And unfortunately no. Rust comes in several forms, and one type of water softener can remove, and the others pass right through.
 That is a big reason why we need to do a professional, in-home water test.
-We make recommendations based on your water chemistry, plumbing and your needs.
-A test in the home is the only way to do that.
-If a softener cannot remove the iron, we have options.
+We make recommendations based on your water chemistry, plumbing, and your needs.
+Testing the home is the only way to do that.
+If a water softener system cannot remove the iron, we have options.
 Learn More

 Does a saltless water softener system work?

 What causes the slippery feeling in soft water?
 It feels like soap won’t rinse off.

 The truth is that washing in hard water leaves a residue of soap and minerals on your skin.
 You may have noticed that it leaves your skin feeling dry.
-Softened water removes the lime and soap from the skin completely, helps prevent the drying effects, and leaves your skin feeling soft and smooth.
-Without the residue, you can now feel your skin’s natural oils, and it does feel more “slippery”.
+Softened water removes the lime and soap from the skin thoroughly, helps prevent the drying effects, and leaves your skin feeling soft and smooth.
+Without the residue, you can now contact your skin’s natural oils, and it does feel more “slippery.”
 The trace of sodium in soft water, as well as certain brands of soap, can add to the slippery feeling.